vic-ma/howtodismantle.github.io/_posts/2024-01-03-Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.md

 Here are some more things to consider:

-1. If for whatever reason the COOIS transaction does not fulfill your needs, you can try to build a query and use this query instead.
+1. If for whatever reason the COOIS transaction does not fulfill your needs, you can try to build and use a query instead.
-2. The pattern described in this article is fully language dependent.
+2. The pattern described in this article is fully language-dependent.
 This is also true for the system status values.
 For example, when you limit the operations to "Confirmed," the English status is "CNF" while the German status is "RÜC".
 So the selection value must be changed when the login language changes.
 3. Using reports for data selection gives you any date value in the format of the current language.
 The typical SAP date format `YYYYMMDD` can't be used here.
 You need to convert it in Peakboard to your desired format.
 4. In our example we have chosen the level of "Order Headers" for the selection.
 Depending on your use case, it might make more sense to choose "operations" or other levels.